peterjc/galaxy_blast/workflows/blast_top_hit_species/README.rst

 ==========

 Species assignment by top BLAST hit is not suitable for any in depth analysis.
-It is particularly prone to false positives where contaiminants in public datasets are mislabled.
+It is particularly prone to false positives where contaminants in public datasets are mislabelled.
 See for example Ed Yong (2015), "There's No Plague on the NYC Subway.
 No Platypuses Either.":

 http://phenomena.nationalgeographic.com/2015/02/10/theres-no-plague-on-the-nyc-subway-no-platypuses-either/